soerentorp/coffeescript-challenge/challenge6/README.md

 You should implement the specs that are empty, and make them pass by implementing the code in `calculator.coffee`.
 You should also spec your old `split_amount` method and move it into the calculator.

-You get extra credit for implementing cool new features to the calculator, that you would love to use your self.
+You get extra credit for implementing cool new features to the calculator, that you would love to use yourself.

 Good luck!